You are here

 - For help configuring mobile devices or email applications, please see the Access Faculty/Staff Email on Mobile Device/Email Software page.

 - If you configure your email account on a mobile device or email application, please be sure to update your password on these devices after you change your account password.
-If you don't, the device will keep trying your old password which no longer works and will actually cause your account to lockout due to invalid attempts (for 10 minutes at a time).
+If you don't, the device will keep trying your old password which no longer works and will actually cause your account to lock out due to invalid attempts (for 10 minutes at a time).

 Accessing Outlook from off-campus over the Internet

-- Microsoft Outlook, Outlook Web App, and mobile device access will all work from off-campus.
+- Microsoft Outlook, Outlook on the Web, and mobile device access will all work from off-campus.

 - If you have an office laptop that you took off-campus, you may continue to access Microsoft Outlook directly on your laptop.

 - If you have an office desktop/tower and want to use Microsoft Outlook: